Find The Best Insurance

 The IRS’s guidelines for qualification are as follows:

 Relationship: Neither you nor anyone else is claiming him or her as a qualifying child dependent.

-Income: They earned a gross income of less than $4,150 (numbers current as of tax year 2018), with some exceptions for dependents who have a disability.
+Income: They earned a gross income of less than $4,150, for tax year 2019, which you'll report on your 2020 tax returns.
+For tax year 2020, the income limit to qualify is $4,300.
+There are some exceptions for dependents who have a disability.

 Support: You must have provided more than half of their support during the year, unless you have a multiple-support agreement for the dependent with another person, or the dependent is a child of divorced or separated parents, or is a victim of kidnapping.